-Our robust protocols are carefully designed to prevent transmission of COVID-19 and include health screening before entry and upon entry, the wearing of masks in public spaces for tourists and workers, PPE for workers based on job description, frequent use of sanitizers and hand washing stations, and physical distancing.

-• What are these protocols?

-- We have designed an extensive set of operational protocols to manage risks to workers, communities and travelers across the lifecycle of prevention, detection and response.
-Safety is paramount to a resilient and sustainable tourism sector. - Beyond the airports, Jamaica has nine fundamental protocol elements that TPDCo is working with businesses to implement. - Sanitization for all workers, tourists and surroundings; face masks and PPE for workers and tourists in public places; - Physical distancing, allowing people to be together but physically apart; frequent communications and messaging to ensure transparency; - Enhanced digital enablement across the industry, to allow for more contactless transactions
+- Our robust protocols are carefully designed to prevent transmission of COVID-19 and include health screening before entry and upon entry, the wearing of masks in public spaces for tourists and workers, PPE for workers based on job description, frequent use of sanitizers and hand washing stations, and physical distancing. - What are these protocols? - We have designed an extensive set of operational protocols to manage risks to workers, communities and travelers across the lifecycle of prevention, detection and response.
+Safety is paramount to a resilient and sustainable tourism sector. - Beyond the airports, Jamaica has nine fundamental protocol elements that TPDCo is working with businesses to implement.

-- Real-time health monitoring and reporting in conjunction with the Ministry of Health, including solutions for quick isolation and containment as needed; - Rapid response in the event of a positive test; - Training to ensure workers and communities can implement protocols properly and thoroughly - Where can we find the protocols?
+- Sanitization for all workers, tourists and surroundings; face masks and PPE for workers and tourists in public places; - Physical distancing, allowing people to be together but physically apart; frequent communications and messaging to ensure transparency; - Enhanced digital enablement across the industry, to allow for more contactless transactions; - Real-time health monitoring and reporting in conjunction with the Ministry of Health, including solutions for quick isolation and containment as needed; - Rapid response in the event of a positive test; - Training to ensure workers and communities can implement protocols properly and thoroughly. - Where can we find the protocols?
 Are they available online? - The Tourism Protocols are available.
 In addition to being distributed by email, they are housed on https://jtbonline.org.
-The Airport Protocols are also housed in the same space. - Will employers supply hospitality workers with PPE or will this be on the employee to protect themselves? - Employers will provide hospitality workers with the proper PPE appropriate for their specific responsibilities.
-Concurrently, employees will be personally accountable and required to adhere to safety measures and regulations as dictated by their place of work including strict hygiene practices and proper social distancing to ensure a safe environment for all. - Are you prepared to contain people within hotel properties if any individual property has a breakout? - Each accommodation facility is required to have safety protocols and regulations in place and properly train all staff.
-To detect cases which might develop, we have included temperature checks, ongoing health screening, trained onsite medical professionals or COVID-19 Safety Point Persons at each property, isolation areas at each property, and risk-based testing as appropriate. - The Ministry of Health will collaborate with hotels for ongoing monitoring and assessment.
-If there are suspected or confirmed cased of the virus, persons will be isolated and managed.
+The Airport Protocols are also housed in the same space. - Will employers supply hospitality workers with PPE or will it be on the employee to protect themselves? - Employers will provide hospitality workers with the proper PPE appropriate for their specific responsibilities.
+Concurrently, employees will be personally accountable and required to adhere to safety measures and regulations as dictated by their place of work including strict hygiene practices and proper physical distancing to ensure a safe environment for all. - Are you prepared to contain people within hotel properties if any individual property has a breakout? - Each accommodation facility is required to have safety protocols and regulations in place and properly train all staff.
+To detect cases which might develop, we have included temperature checks, on-going health screening, trained onsite medical professionals or COVID-19 Safety Point Persons at each property, isolation areas at each property, and risk-based testing as appropriate.